lordmilko/PrtgAPI/README.md

 ![PrtgAPI](https://raw.githubusercontent.com/lordmilko/PrtgAPI/master/assets/PrtgAPI.png)

-PrtgAPI is a C#/PowerShell library that abstracts away the complexity of interfacing with the [PRTG HTTP API](https://prtg.paessler.com/api.htm?tabid=2&username=demo&password=demodemo).
+PrtgAPI is a C#/PowerShell library for managing and maintaining [PRTG Network Monitor](https://www.paessler.com/prtg).

-PrtgAPI implements a collection of types, methods and cmdlets that help create and execute the API requests required to interface with PRTG.
-Upon executing a request, PrtgAPI will deserialize the result into an object (Sensor, Device, Probe, etc) containing type safe properties appropriate for the given data type.
+PrtgAPI abstracts away the complexity of interfacing with PRTG via a collection of type safe methods and cmdlets, enabling you to develop powerful applications for managing your installation.

 Useful things you can do with PrtgAPI:
 * Generate reports based on custom queries
-* Monitor missing sensors (such as Veeam Backups) and missing devices (from your domain)
+* Monitor the monitoring, such as missing sensors for backup jobs or devices for new domain members!
-* Create and modify sensors, devices and groups - creating from scratch or cloning from existing ones
+* Create and modify sensors, devices, groups, and more!
+Create objects from scratch, or clone from existing!
 * Generate complex sensor factory definitions
 * Deploy notification triggers to individual sensors for specific clients
 * Maintain standard naming/alerting/object settings across your environment